seanwo/how-to/ubuntu-mediabox/setup.md

 ```console
 lsblk
 ```
-Find disk to use for media (in this example it is /dev/sdc)
+Find disks to use for media and backup (in this example it is /dev/sdb and /dev/sdc)
 ```
 sda      8:0    0 465.8G  0 disk
 └─sda1   8:1    0 465.8G  0 part /